BIOGRAPHY

 (Mbuji-Mayi, 2003)

 Hugo Kabeya’s work centers on creating introspective and intimate yet widely relatable conversations, rooted in lived experience as a young immigrant navigating life in South Africa, a country still in its formative stages of democracy.
-His practice is grounded in site-specific research that fosters collective reflection and connection, particularly as they explore the socio-political landscapes shaping both individual and collective consciousness.
+Being self-taught, his practice is grounded in site-specific research that fosters collective reflection and connection, particularly as they explore the socio-political landscapes shaping both individual and collective consciousness.

 This spirit of discovery has also led to experimentation with more unconventional materials, such as mercury cinnabar and lace, used in a site-specific project in Idrija, Slovenia.
 This particular work focused on preserving chronicles at risk of being lost in a rapidly advancing world, reinforcing their ongoing commitment to capturing and re-contextualizing narratives often left at the margins.